gbeckers/sound/doc/index.rst

 ---------------------------

 There various excellent tools for working with audio files in Python.
-However, audio files can be cumbersome to work with in scientific applications, because they were not designed for this type of work.
+However, audio files can be cumbersome to work with in scientific applications because they were not designed for this type of work.

-Some examples include the ability to work efficiently with very long recordings (think many hours, days, weeks), with zillions of short sound events, with non-integer sampling rates (needed to precisely synchronize acoustic data with other data), with absolute sound levels or absolute time, or
+Some examples include working efficiently with very long recordings (think many hours, days, weeks), with zillions of short sound events, with non-integer sampling rates (needed to precisely synchronize acoustic data with other data), with absolute sound levels or absolute time, or